vjones209/coding-portfolio/README.md

 # 🚀 Vince's Coding Portfolio (In progress)

 Welcome to my coding portfolio!
-Here, you'll find a collection of projects that showcase my skills, expertise, and passion for software development and cybersecurity.
+Here, you'll find a collection of projects that showcase my skills, expertise, and passion for software development.
 Feel free to explore the projects and reach out if you’d like to collaborate or discuss anything!

 ## 🔗 Links